vishu2124/camProject/README.md

 # camProject
 This is a very simple project used to integrate camera api into a react native project

+To run use the following
+-- yarn install
+-- cd ios && pod install

+Then use react-native run-android or run-its

+Not that camera api is only available at the hardware and not on simulators

 #Permissions
 To use the camera,